tamari92/kf2-tournament/rules.md

 **ALL** of the above items are required to serve as suitable proof of play. **This means that all matches must be recorded and/or streamed by at least one player on the team.** The team's **Captain** must deliver these directly to the one of the Tournament Directors following the conclusion of the match.

 In the best case, failure to provide proof of play will result in a team being forced to **replay the match**.
-The replayed match will be subject to the **Scheduling Deadline**, should one exist.
+The replayed match shall be subject to the **Scheduling Deadline**, should one exist.
 In the worst case, a team will earn a **zero score** for the match.

 **Please be honest.
-All match results will be recorded by the server automatically.
-If a screenshot/recording/etc does not match our recorded statistics, it will be considered cheating and the team may be disqualified from the tournament entirely.**
+All match results shall be recorded by the server automatically.
+If a screenshot/recording/etc does not match our recorded statistics, it shall be considered cheating and the team may be disqualified from the tournament entirely.**

 ### 6.13 - Multiple Attempts
 #### 6.13.1 - Group Stage